zenzay/esphome-power-meter/README.md

 Note 2: Put the pictures from the images folder in the ESPHome folder before installing.

-Note 3: Achieving transparency when drawing images on displays in ESPHome can be tricky.
-I often ended up with exporting PNGs from GIMP that, to the naked eye, looked like they were fully transparent, but they were apparently not 100% and turned up black on the display.
-What seemed to fix it was to fill all areas, that I wanted transparent, with white and subsequently Magic Select the areas and delete them.
+Note 3: Achieving transparency when drawing images on E-Ink Displays in ESPHome can be tricky.
+If a pixel is anything other than 100% transparent, it will turn up black on the display.
+I'm not sure if it was a fault of mine or a quirk of GIMP, but I was exporting PNGs from GIMP that should've be 100% transparent, and looked it to the naked eye, but were apparently not 100% and turned up black on the display.

 Components
 -----------